Ginzburg-Landau equations on Riemann surfaces of higher genus: The Ginzburg--Landau Equations

+On $\R^2$ (the cylindrical geometry, in the physics literature), equations \eqref{GLE} are translation, rotation and gauge invariant (see \eqref{gauge-transf} below).
+However, for low magnetic fields, its ground state - the solution with the lowest energy per unit area (see below) - turns out not to be gauge - translation invariant.
+This was discovered by A.A.
+Abrikosov who suggested that for Type II superconductors it has the symmetry of a lattice.

+The Abrikosov's prediction was confirmed in experiments and was recognized by a Nobel Prize.
+The corresponding state is called the Abrikosov, or vortex, lattice.
+As alluded above, it is the ground state for Type II superconductors.
+This phenomenon is related to the one of the crystallization and proving the vortex lattice solutions are ground states is a major open problem.

 The Abrikosov solutions can be reformulated as solutions of \eqref{GLE} on a flat torus.
 Hence, mathematically, it is natural to go one step further and consider \eqref{GLE} on an arbitrary smooth Riemann surface.

-Solutions of \eqref{GLE} on a higher genus Riemann surface likely have far too high an energy to be observed under natural circumstances.
-However, one might be able to create the respective configurations in a laboratory by imposing the correct symmetry.

-Moreover, one can imagine superconducting thin membranes with surfaces of higher genera.
-In the latter case, \eqref{GLE} would have to be modified, but the present mathematical theory would presumably still apply.
+(On the physics side, one can imagine superconducting thin membranes with surfaces of higher genera.
+In this case, \eqref{GLE} would have to be modified, but the present mathematical theory would still apply.)